Early challengers to Maloney, Serino

 Odell’s campaign website cited her record as county executive in ensuring that Putnam “has the lowest tax bill of any of the 62 counties in New York,” while maintaining an excellent bond rating; keeping budget increases under the state’s 2 percent cap; fighting the opioid crisis by suing “Big Pharma” drug companies; overseeing construction of a senior center in Cold Spring; and trying “to protect our citizens from an unwarranted invasion of their safety and personal privacy” by joining county clerks in rejecting a Freedom of Information Law request for gun owners’ names and addresses.

 Another Republican, County Clerk Michael Bartolotti, elected in 2014, announced on Feb.
 6 that we will seek re-election.
 He also had no early opposition.
 His campaign funds total $7,094.

 If elected to a second term, Bartolotti said, he will work for “the betterment of the community.”
-He said he intends to focus on unveiling an electronic land records system; possibly opening Department of Motor Vehicles branches throughout the county; pressing Albany for “our fair share of DMV revenue to further offset property taxes; exploring emerging technology to streamline office operations” and advocate “the rights of pistol-license holders.”Did you find this article useful or informative?
-Please consider a contribution to support our nonprofit journalism.
-Our annual appeal has begun!
-All gifts of up to $1,000 through Dec.
-31 will be matched TWICE!
-Click here for details.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+He said he intends to focus on unveiling an electronic land records system; possibly opening Department of Motor Vehicles branches throughout the county; pressing Albany for “our fair share of DMV revenue to further offset property taxes; exploring emerging technology to streamline office operations” and advocate “the rights of pistol-license holders.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.